mik-jozef/chalk/spec.md

 > or for other informative purposes.
 However, they are are not part of the
 > specification.

-> Links to websites of other languages.
+> Links to websites of other programming languages.
 >
 > * [JavaScript](https://developer.mozilla.org/bm/docs/Web/JavaScript)
 > * [Zig](https://github.com/zig-lang/zig)